awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-iam.md

 **Default severity: Medium**

+#### <a name="defenseevasion-iam-anomalousbehavior_datasource"></a>
++ **Data source: **CloudTrail management event

 #### <a name="defenseevasion-iam-anomalousbehavior_full"></a>

 This finding informs you that an anomalous API request was observed in your account\.
-This finding may include a single API or a series of related API requests made in proximity by a single [CloudTrail user identity](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.
+This finding may include a single API or a series of related API requests made in proximity by a single [ user identity](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.
 The API observed is commonly associated with defense evasion tactics where an adversary is trying to cover their tracks and avoid detection\.
-API’s in this category are typically delete, disable, or stop operations, such as, `DeleteFlowLogs`, `DisableAlarmActions`, or `StopLogging`\.
+APIs in this category are typically delete, disable, or stop operations, such as, `DeleteFlowLogs`, `DisableAlarmActions`, or `StopLogging`\.

 This API request was identified as anomalous by GuardDuty's anomaly detection machine learning \(ML\) model\.
 The ML model evaluates all API requests in your account and identifies anomalous events that are associated with techniques used by adversaries\.
 The ML model tracks various factors of the API request, such as, the user that made the request, the location the request was made from, and the specific API that was requested\.
 Details on which factors of the API request are unusual for the user identity that invoked the request can be found in the [finding details](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings-summary.html#finding-anomalous)\.